 The University of Mary Washington’s College of Business offers reputable graduate programs that do more than impart knowledge – they transform minds and equip students with skills essential in today’s business environment.
-If you are seeking a Master of Business Administration (MBA), a Master of Science in Management Information Systems (MSMIS), or a Dual MBA/MSMIS degree; you can be assured a program that follows in the tradition of our liberal arts mission – small classes taught by accessible and innovative faculty members (no graduate assistants).
+If you are seeking a Master of Business Administration (MBA) you can be assured a program that follows in the tradition of our liberal arts mission – small classes taught by accessible and innovative faculty members (no graduate assistants).

 Graduates of the UMW MBA program are well-prepared for a variety of leadership positions in Fortune 500 companies, government agencies, not-for- profits, and entrepreneurial ventures.
 Our graduates have assumed positions with organizations including: